1940 NFL season: Draft

-The 1940 NFL Draft was held on December 9, 1939 at Milwaukee's Schroeder Hotel.
+The 1940 NFL draft was held on December 9, 1939, at Milwaukee's Schroeder Hotel.
 With the first pick, the Chicago Cardinals selected halfback George Cafego from the University of Tennessee.
+The meeting of owners was held in conjunction with the 1939 Championship Play-off, held in Milwaukee between the Green Bay Packers and the New York Giants the following day.